Grants

 Tibor T. Polgar Fellowships provide a summertime grant ($5,500 for each fellowship) for students to conduct research on the Hudson River.
 The objectives of the program are to enhance opportunities for students to conduct scientific and public policy research with a specific focus on those who wish to study aspects of the Hudson River, its watershed, and the people who live there.

-The deadline for 2023 Tibor T. Polgar Undergraduate Fellowship Applications is Monday, February 13.
+The deadline for 2024 Tibor T. Polgar Undergraduate Fellowship Applications has passed.
+Details about the 2025 cycle will be posted here.

 NY-NJ Harbor & Estuary Program